What are the qualities of a good manager?

 Hope this helps!

 In my opinion, some of the qualities of a good manager involve:

 - ability to find right people to solve each problem,

 - ability to motivate employees to do their jobs well,

 - ability to keep a good balance between giving freedom to employees and maintaining control,

 - ability to keep the team focused on the most important things.

 I hope my answer helped.

 There are many things that help a manager to get the best out of his team.
-However, the research and experience of a 10 year long project at Google points to 'Psychological Safety' as the key factor.
-That is, the team members feel feel reassured that if something goes wrong, their manager will stand by them.
+However, the research and experience of a 10-year long project at Google points to 'Psychological Safety' as the key factor.
+That is, the team members feel reassured that if something goes wrong, their manager will stand by them.

-Other qualities that help managers are : Genuine interest and care about the people in the team and not just the work, ability to coach where team members falls short in capability, ability to communicate an inspiring vision for the team etc.
+Other qualities that help managers are: Genuine interest and care about the people in the team and not just the work, ability to coach where team members fall short in capability, ability to communicate an inspiring vision for the team, etc.